Words from a Translations Project Manager

 If I was to describe our daily work in three words, they would be “check, check and check”, and then some more!
 Yes, that’s right!
 For us, it is not just merely proofreading but following up on different levels of touch points that need to be reviewed across all the languages of a project.

-No two days are the same at Sylaba Translations.
+No two days are the same.
 We wouldn’t change that for the world.

 Author Biography: Sonia Sánchez Moreno is a NAATI certified Spanish translator.
 She is also a Director at Sylaba Translations, a small translations provider based in Melbourne.
 Sonia has been a translations project manager for the last 5 years.
 Her approach to translation management reflects her 7 years of education in translation and interpreting studies and her 5 years of experience working with Australian clients.
 Sonia is very passionate about plain language and accessibility and the role that translators play in the mix.